 Other work-place-perks include being taught Danish rap as a way to learn the language, and in doing so, finding out the name Brian in Denmark, is associated with being a bit of a chav – apparently!
 I tried to explain this is nothing like a British Brian.
 So, driving on the way to a filming day, my colleague introduces me to the rap song Det’ Brian.
 This was definitely a work highlight.
 It went something like this:

-Colleague: Pizza with ham and pinapple – that’s Brian.
+Pizza with ham and pineapple – that’s Brian.

-Colleague: A girl’s face with a tattoo on it – that’s completely Brian
+A tattoo of a girl’s face – that’s totally Brian

 Er det Brian?
 Ja, det’ Brian.
 Hvor Brian er det?
 Det’ helt Brian

-Colleague: Is it Brian?
+Is it Brian?
 Yes, it’s Brian.
 Where’s Brian?
-It’s definitely Brian.
+It’s totally Brian.

 Settling in level two – you’ve been fun, sometimes challenging, mainly eventful.
 Now time to ease back, enjoy the sun….and get ready to enrol on our Danish language courses!